2016 (Updating to 2017)

 Baltimore to Portland — June 5 to Aug.
 13, 2016

 Baltimore to San Francisco — June 5 to Aug.
 13, 2016

 Baltimore to San Diego — June 5 to Aug.
 13, 2016

 Other long-distance tours operators:

-America by Bicycle — This tour outfitter offers a handful of cross-country bike tours in 2010, heading both east/west and north/south.
+America by Bicycle — This tour outfitter offers about a dozen cross-country tours in 2014 heading both east/west and north/south.
 The list includes Fast American South, Across America North, Ride the East, Ride the West, Great Mississippi Ride, Cross Country Challenge.
 The first ride departs in April.
 See the website for details.

-Cycle America — Bicyclists can choose to ride this company’s Coast-to-Coast 2010 route all at once, or split it up into any of 9 different cross-state bike tours.
-Interesting concept.
-See website for details on the Seattle to Boston bike tour.
+Cycle America — Bicyclists can choose to ride this company’s Coast-to-Coast 2014 route all at once, or split it up into any of 9 different cross-state bike tours.
+Check website for dates.

 Portland to Portland Cross Country — One of Trek’s luxury bicycle tours, this one covers 3,700 miles at the rate of about 100 miles a day from Oregon to Maine.
 See dates on website.

 Women Tours — This women’s only bike tour group offers southern tier and Atlantic Coast bike tours, as well as shorter multi-day tours.
 Dates: 2016 Sierra Cascades – May 4 to June 20, 2016; 2016 Atlantic Coast – April 19 to June 10, 2016; 2017 Southern Tier – March 9 to May 7, 2017; 2017 Pacific Coast – Sept.
 15 to Oct.
 21, 2017.